Stoney Trail: Northwest leg

 In addition to increasing costs, the project was delayed and the full extension to Deerfoot Trail was not opened until November 2, 2009, although some sections were opened earlier.

 The portion of the ring road between Harvest Hills Boulevard and Deerfoot Trail opened to traffic on November 2, 2009.
 30,000 to 40,000 vehicles were expected to use this segment daily.
 Actual peak traffic volumes exceeded 40,000 vpd between Crowchild Trail and Country Hills Boulevard in 2010.

-Grading has been completed for a future interchange at 11 Street NE.
-This road would service undeveloped industrial land bounded to the east by Deerfoot Trail, north by Stoney Trail, west by the CPR right-of-way and south by Country Hills Boulevard.
-No schedule has been set for the construction of this interchange.
-The interchange will also provide a road connection north of Stoney Trail.

 The northwest ring road opened on November 2, 2009, with traffic signals at Harvest Hills Boulevard but grading was completed for a future possible interchange.
 On November 25, 2009, the province announced construction of the Harvest Hills Boulevard Interchange to be opening in fall 2010.
 The cost of the interchange project was $14 million.
 The interchange opened to traffic in 2010.
-Grading was completed for a future interchange at 14 Street NW.
-For many years there was a right-in-right-out access south of Stoney Trail into the Panorama Hills neighbourhood.
-Planning for the construction of a right-in-right-out access north of Stoney Trail was announced in 2014 and completed the following year.
-In summer 2014, grading began for westbound exit to 14th (northbound only) and southbound 14th entrance ramp to westbound Stoney.
-The city announced plans to fund this interchange in 2014.
-Construction of the interchange began in 2019 and was completed in September 2021.

 A signalized intersection was initially constructed at Beddington Trail and Symons Valley Road, but it was upgraded to an interchange when the project was finished in 2009.
 This interchange opened in July 2009, when the segment from Sarcee Trail to Harvest Hills Boulevard was opened a few months ahead of the full extension to Deerfoot Trail.
 Originally, Alberta Transportation intended only to construct a flyover at Shaganappi Trail, with no connections to the northwest ring road when the project was initiated but was upgraded to an interchange when the project was finished in 2009.
 This interchange opened in July 2009 when the segment from Sarcee Trail to Harvest Hills Boulevard was opened a few months ahead of the full extension to Deerfoot Trail.